Protect your interests by knowing what to do after a parking lot car accident. Preserve your right to compensation for damages.

 Gathering Evidence for a Strong Liability Claim

-Take the time while at the scene to think about what kind of evidence may be generated by a parking lot incident.
-Reports from independent parties, like the police, can be critical to proving how the accident happened, and who’s at fault.
+Take the time while at the scene to think about what kind of evidence is needed to prove fault in a parking lot accident.
+Reports from independent parties, like the police, can be critical to proving how the accident happened, and who is liable.

 - Police Report: The investigating officer will file an official police accident report.
 Police reports will include identification and insurance information from the drivers, witness statements, and may include the officer’s opinion of fault.
 You should be able to request a copy of the report within a week or two of the accident.